6 great tips for running a commercial kitchen

 Before you can install and make use of the asset you will be required to provide an initial deposit to the lender in the region of 10% of the asset’s total worth.
 Once this has been paid, you can make full use of the asset whilst making fixed monthly repayments to the lender, plus interest.
 Once the repayment scheme has been paid ownership of the asset is transferred over to you.

 Our values are simple – We’re on your side.
 Our services are clear and transparent.
 We support a wide range of SME businesses of every shape and size, for finding every type of finance.
+So whether you're looking to set up a new restaurant or are looking for finance for pop-up restaurants or similar, we can help.
 Follow us on Twitter and LinkedIn for business tips and tricks, and feel free to call us on 0203 637 2340 if you’d like to chat about what we can do for you.